Extracting Many-Body Quantum Resources within One-Body Reduced Density Matrix Functional Theory

 Here we initiate and develop a functio\-nal-theo\-retical framework for the~QFI.
 We will show that for ground states of identical particles the QFIM can be determined by the one-body reduced density matrix (1-RDM) $\bm{\gamma}$, obtained by tracing out $N-1$ particles of the $N$-body quantum state, avoiding thus the pre-computation of wave functions that expand into exponentially large Hilbert spaces.
-We will unveil two surprising links between the one-body reduced density matrix functional theory (1-RDMFT) and the QFI functional theory introduced in this work: (i) \textit{QFI functionals correspond to the derivatives of the 1-RDM functionals with respect to the coupling strengths}, revealing the ability of 1-RDMFT to capture itself quantum correlations, and (ii) \textit{the energy functional of the 1-RDM can be fully reconstructed from the functionals of the QFI}.
+This indicates a promising cross-fertilization of the theory of quantum resources with concepts and techniques developed in the functional theory of the 1-RDM (1-RDMFT), as it is currently used in quantum chemistry (where its fermionic version has been developed and, so far, mainly employed).
+We will unveil two surprising links between 1-RDMFT and the QFI functional theory introduced in this work: (i) \textit{the energy functional of the 1-RDM can be fully reconstructed from the functionals of the QFI} and (ii) \textit{QFI functionals correspond to the derivatives of the 1-RDM functionals with respect to the coupling strengths}, revealing thus the ability of 1-RDMFT to capture itself quantum correlations.

 The paper is structured as follows: First, we present a general framework for the functional theory of the 1-RDM and recap the concept of QFIM.
 Next, we present the main ingredients of our novel functional theory of QFI, showcasing our approach for a Bose-Hubbard model.
 We finish with conclusions.
-Three additional appendices contain additional technical details.
+A Supplemental Material (SM) contains additional technical details.

 \textit{Hubbard-like Hamiltonian.---} We begin with the Hamiltonian:

 The one-body part $\hat h = -\sum_{\langle ij\rangle} t_{ij} \hat b_i^\dagger \hat b_j$ describes the tunneling, while the two-body term is of the general form